Louis Theroux Without Limits

 Time Out says

-You may know Louis Theroux best in his befuddled, lanky form from his Weird Weekends series which kicked off in the late ’90s, or you might be more familiar with his recent investigations into subjects like scientology, sexual assault and current worrying trends in the US.
+You may know Louis Theroux best in his scraggly, lanky form from his Weird Weekends series which kicked off in the late ’90s, or you might be more familiar with his recent investigations into subjects like scientology, sexual assault and current worrying trends in the US.
 But either way, you’ve probably been won-over by the Britsh documentary maker’s disarming journalistic style.

 Theroux has long been employing the technique of reaching marginalised, radical, unusual or aggressive interview subjects by being unabashedly honest and just gosh darn friendly (albeit with clear intentions to uncover an intriguing story).
 He investigates the taboo, often putting himself in awkward and dangerous situations.
 Remember his bit-part in a porno in 1998 or when he underwent liposuction in Under the Knife (2007)?